 The attacks of September 11, 2001 materially impacted and continue to impact air travel.
 In November 2001, the President signed into law the Aviation and Transportation Security Act, (the "Aviation Security Act").
 This law federalized substantially all aspects of civil aviation security, creating a new Transportation Security Administration.
 Under the Aviation Security Act, substantially all security screeners at airports are now federal employees and significant other elements of airline and airport security are now overseen and performed by federal employees, including federal security managers, federal law enforcement officers, federal air marshals and federal security screeners.
 Among other matters, the law mandates improved flight deck security, deployment of federal air marshals onboard flights, improved airport perimeter access security, airline crew security training, enhanced security screening of passengers, baggage, cargo, mail, employees and vendors, enhanced training and qualifications of security screening personnel, additional provision of passenger data to U.S. Customs and enhanced background checks.
 These increased security procedures introduced at airports since the attacks have increased costs to airlines.
-We would also be materially impacted in the event of further terrorist attacks or perceived terrorist threats
+WeThe Debtors would also be materially impacted in the event of further terrorist attacks or perceived terrorist threats.

-Increases in insurance costs or reductions in insurance coverage may adversely impact our operations and financial results.
+Increases in insurance costs or reductions in insurance coverage may adversely impact our the Debtors' operations and financial results.

 The terrorist attacks of September 11, 2001 led to a significant increase in insurance premiums and a decrease in the insurance coverage available to commercial airline carriers.
-Accordingly, our insurance costs increased significantly and our ability to continue to obtain insurance even at current prices remains uncertain.
+Accordingly, ourthe Debtors' insurance costs increased significantly and ourthe Debtors' ability to continue to obtain insurance even at current prices remains uncertain.
 Group has obtained this insurance through a special program administered by the FAA resulting in lower premiums than if it had obtained this insurance in the commercial insurance market.
-If the federal insurance program terminates, we would likely face a material increase in the cost of war risk insurance.
-Because of competitive pressures in our industry, our ability to pass additional insurance costs to passengers is limited.
-As a result, further increases in insurance costs or reductions in available insurance coverage could harm our earnings.
+If the federal insurance program terminates, we the Debtors would likely face a material increase in the cost of war risk insurance.
+Because of competitive pressures in ourthe Debtors' industry, ourthe Debtors' ability to pass additional insurance costs to passengers is limited.
+As a result, further increases in insurance costs or reductions in available insurance coverage could harm ourthe Debtors' earnings.

-Changes in government regulation could increase our operating costs and limit our ability to conduct our business.
+Changes in government regulation could increase ourthe Debtors' operating costs and limit ourthe Debtors' ability to conduct ourthe Debtors' business.